Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

 \n {\bf Maximization Conjecture:} For any $p \neq 2$, it holds that

 \vs{0.5cm}

-\n Unfortunately, the above argument doesn't work for other parameters $p$, since in this case the explicit values of fundamental frequencies are generally unknown for any kind of membrane.
+\n Unfortunately, the above argument fails for values $p \neq 2$, since fundamental frequencies $\lambda_{1,p}(\Omega)$ are generally unknown for most membranes.

-It is clear that the veracity of this conjecture also implies that it occurs for $\lambda^H_{1,p}(\Omega)$ where $H$ is any anisotropy in ${\cal H}^P$.
-However, our strategy of proof is based on the study of fundamental frequencies for degenerate anisotropies expressed in Theorem \ref{T2}.
+It is clear that the veracity of this conjecture implies that it also occurs for $\lambda^H_{1,p}(\Omega)$ where $H$ is any anisotropy in ${\cal H}^P$.
+However, our strategy of proof is based on the knowing of fundamental frequencies for degenerate anisotropies expressed in Theorem \ref{T2}.
 In particular, our approach allows to prove the conjecture in a more general setting, including even degenerate elliptic operators.

 Precisely, we have:

 \begin{teor}[isoperimetric maximization] Let $p > 1$.
 For any $H \in {\cal H}\setminus\{0\}$, we have

 \end{teor}